 The third and final option is to undertake treatment from the safety of a residential treatment centre.
-This is by far the superior option, since you are removed from your ‘drinking environment’ whilst you receive your treatment.
+You are removed from your ‘drinking environment’ whilst you receive your treatment.

-In a nutshell, the most effective form of treatment must be determined by conducting an assessment.
+An assessment is the most effective way of determining your treatment programme.
 Facts pertaining to your addiction and mental health issues must be determined using a proven and tested assessment.
 Fortunately, Rehab 4 Addiction has developed such an assessment.

 When you contact Rehab 4 Addiction on 0800 140 4690, we carry out this assessment and it is completely free of charge and without obligation.
-Once this assessment is conducted, we then recommend you to treatment centres that cater to your specific needs.
+We then recommend you to treatment centres that cater to your specific needs.

 For instance, if your addiction is due to traumatic experiences, we ensure you attend a rehab clinic specialising in this area.
 If your addiction is due to stress, we likewise ensure you receive treatment at a rehab clinic in Worcestershire that specialises in the treatment of stress.